Rojeets/Fire_detection_AI_ML_project_with_python/README.md

 ### Notes:
-- **Replace placeholders:** Make sure to replace placeholders like `https://github.com/your-username/fire-detection.git`, `your-email@gmail.com`, and `your-email-password` with actual values relevant to your project.
 - **Security:** Ensure sensitive data (like email credentials) is managed securely and avoid hardcoding them directly in the script.

 This `README.md` should provide clear instructions for setting up, running, and contributing to the project.
-If you have any additional requirements or need further customization, feel free to ask!